Magnetoresistance when Spin Effects on Conduction are Weak: Linear Magnetoresistance and Quantum Coherence

-Our formula for the linear magnetoresistance does show oscillations above $q_C B > 0.2 / A_0$ which are caused by the hard UV cutoff, but with a suitably chosen UV cutoff the linear growth will extend to larger $B$.
+We note that linear magnetoresistance does not require the IR cutoff $A_{max}$, i.e. the area scale where phase coherence is suppressed, to be very large.
+For instance, a coherence area of $(100 \,\AA)^2$ would allow linear magnetoresistance to extend down to $\approx 0.3 $T. Moreover, scatterers within a sample must not fluctuate or move more quickly than the time required for a Cooperon to complete its loop.
+However this time scale is extremely short.
+Using $T^{-1} = 4A$ from Appendix \ref{LinearInTemperature} and $\tau = \hbar / k_B T$, we find that $\tau$ is three picoseconds for loops of area $A = (100 \, \AA)^2$.

 We emphasize that a power law area distribution can always be given a depleted head and long tail by invoking quantum coherence and allowing loop repetitions.
 The form of the UV and IR cutoffs, the relative weight of each repetition, and even the base loop area distribution $G^1_{xx}(A)$ may be specific to the scattering source and to the mechanism responsible for Cooperon coherence.
-Nonetheless there are only two fundamental requirements: a scattering process producing an area distribution with broad support across a range of areas, and quantum coherence allowing Cooperon loops to repeat in a hierarchy like that of Landau levels.
+There are only two fundamental requirements: a scattering process producing an area distribution with broad support across a range of areas, and quantum coherence allowing Cooperon loops to repeat in a hierarchy like that of Landau levels.